spectrocloud/librarium/content/docs/12.5-vertex/00-fips/03-fips-status-icons.md

 To avoid confusion and compliance issues, Palette VerteX displays icons to indicate the FIPS compliance status of clusters, profiles, and packs.

 The table lists icons used to indicate FIPS compliance status.
-The partial FIPS compliance icon applies only to clusters and profiles because these may contain packs with an unknown or non-FIPS-compliant status.
-Individual packs are compliant or not, or their status is unknown.
+The partial FIPS compliance icon applies only to clusters and profiles because these may contain packs with an *Unknown* or *Not FIPS-compliant* status.

 | **Icon** | **Description** | **Applies to Clusters** | **Applies to Profiles** | **Applies to Packs** |
 |---------------|------------|----------------|----------------|----------------|